adityasabnis/get-talking/README.md

-# SpeechComponents
+# Speech Components

-AdslotUi Components leveraging WebSpeechApi
+Higher order component giving speech functionality extension to any component by leveraging WebSpeechApi